 The heartbeat pumps the blood ceaselessly through the body - if it is constantly pulsing through the blood vessels at excessive pressure, this can lead to cardiovascular diseases.
-The state of research up to now Of all types of traffic noise, air traffic noise is what is mentioned first when study participants are asked what they perceive as the greatest noise-related annoyance and as the cause of sleep disturbances.
-This is followed at place two by road traffic noise and rail traffic noise at place three. - If a human being is acutely exposed to very high noise levels, this increases blood pressure and heart rate due to the release of stress hormones.
+The state of research up to now Of all types of transportation noise, air transportation noise is what is mentioned first when study participants are asked what they perceive as the greatest noise-related annoyance and as the cause of sleep disturbances.
+This is followed by road transportation noise and rail transportation noise. - If a human being is acutely exposed to very high noise levels, this increases blood pressure and heart rate due to the release of stress hormones.
 This does not tell us anything, however, about the effects of chronic noise. - Even low levels of noise can trigger an acute stress response in the body while sleeping or in a relaxed state.
 Noise at night has a greater impact on the body than noise during the day. - People can get used to noise to a certain extent.
-For example, study subjects in the sleep lab have been found to respond more strongly to noise in the first nights than in the last nights of the experiment. - Up to now there have been just a few long-term studies and epidemiological studies with a large number of participants on the effect of air traffic noise on blood pressure and the risk of heart attack.
-The largest study so far is the HYENA Study (Hypertension to Noise near Airports).
-This study, which surveyed residents around five European airports, comes to the conclusion that severe air traffic noise increases the risk of hypertension.
-Another large epidemiological study which was carried out on male residents around Stockholm Airport suggests that, particularly in older persons, the risk of developing hypertension increases if they are exposed to high noise levels.
+For example, study subjects in the sleep lab have been found to respond more strongly to noise in the first nights than in the last nights of the experiment. - Up to now there have been just a few long-term studies and epidemiological studies with a large number of participants on the effect of air transportation noise on blood pressure and the risk of heart attack.
+The largest study so far is the HYE-NA Study (Hypertension to Noise near Airports).
+This study, which surveyed residents around five European airports, comes to the conclusion that severe air transportation noise increases the risk of hypertension.
+Another large epidemiological study which was carried out on male residents around Stockholm Airport suggests that, particularly in older persons, the risk of developing hypertension increases to high noise levels.
+SELECTION OF THE STUDY PARTICIPANTS

-Participants OP1Participants OP2 The map shows the distribution of the participants of the two observation periods (OP) within an area in which the daytime or night-time continuous sound level (I Glossary) is over 40 decibels.
+- Participants OP1 - Participants OP2 The map shows the distribution of the participants of the two observation periods (OP) within an area in which the daytime or night-time continuous sound level ( $\blacksquare$ glossary) is over 40 dB.
 What was the composition of the participant group?

-The aim of the NORAH scientists was to recruit a sample of adults in the environs of Frankfurt Airport who are exposed to an air traffic noise level of more than 40 decibels ( Glossary) at their residential address.
+The aim of the NORAH scientists was to recruit a sample of adults in the environs of Frankfurt Airport who are exposed to an air transportation noise level of more than 40 dB ( glossary ) at their residential address.
 The contact data of the possible participants were established with the aid of the resident registration authorities.
 The participants for the Blood Pressure Study were then contacted in close collaboration with the scientific team of the NORAH Quality of Life Study.
 Persons who had taken part in the Quality of Life Study were able to give their consent there that they could also be contacted by the scientists working on the Blood Pressure Study.
 People who, according to their own information, had been diagnosed by a doctor with hypertension before the start of the study were excluded from participation.
 The study concept provided for the investigation solely of persons who were healthy in terms of their blood pressure.
 Any long-standing hypertension due to other causes was not to be included in the study.
 In addition to this, hypertension sufferers usually take drugs to lower their blood pressure, so that their measurement values cannot be readily compared with those of other persons.
-Nonetheless, some people with hypertension were ultimately also investigated, i.e. those person who were unaware of it at the start of the study.
+Nonetheless, some people with hypertension were ultimately also investigated, i.e. those who were unaware of it at the start of the study.
 A special correction procedure was developed for persons who were taking medication to reduce blood pressure (see page 5).
 How large was the sample?